 Students progress through the courses as a cohort beginning with the fundamental core courses and continue through the advanced courses as they conclude with a capstone project.
 The sequencing of the courses is important since mastery of the topics in the fundamental courses are required for proper application in the advanced courses.
 As a result, students must progress through the fundamental courses before proceeding on to the more advanced courses.

-Each course is delivered in an online format as an eight-week class and taught by instructors possessing a graduate-level degree and experience in the applied data analytics profession.
+Each course is delivered in an online format as an eight-week class and taught by instructors possessing advanced degrees and experience in the data analytics profession.

-Students may begin the program in the fall and are able, and encouraged, to enroll in two courses for each semester.
-Completion of two courses a semester enables the student to complete the program within two years.
+Students may begin the program in the fall or spring semesters and are able, and encouraged, to enroll in two courses for each semester.
+Completion of two courses a semester enables the student to complete the program in about two years.

 The curriculum includes several courses requiring prerequisite constraints.
 As a result, the sequence students complete courses in the curriculum is important.